-However, that’s not much consolation if you’ve just been laid off and fast running out of personal savings.
-At times like the present, the Federal Government’s early access to super initiative could offer a financial lifeline.
+If you fall into one of these categories and are running out of personal savings then the Federal Government’s early access to super initiative could offer a financial lifeline.

 Accessing super early – the new rules